tmforum/DataModelDocumentation/docs/Resource/ResourceSpecRelationship.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/Resource/ResourceSpecRelationship.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `relationshipType` : Type of relationship such as migration, substitution, dependency, exclusivity
+  - Optional
+- `role` : The association role for this Resource specification
+  - Optional
+- `id` : Unique identifier of the target ResourceSpecification
+  - Optional
+- `href` : Reference of the target ResourceSpecification
+  - Optional
+- `name` : The name given to the target Resource specification instance

--
+  - Optional

-### This schema references the following schemas directly:

-This schema does not reference any other Schemas

-### This schema references directly or indirectly by the following schemas:
+- `validFor` : The period for which the ResourceSpecRelationship is valid

--
+  - Optional

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:06 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:51 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon